zerynth/docs-v3/docs/reference/libs/stdlib/builtins.md

    Return true if the *object* argument is an instance of the *class* argument, or of a (direct, indirect) subclass thereof.
 If *object* is not an object of the given type, the function always returns false.
-If *class* is not a class, a :exc:`TypeError` exception is raised.
+If *class* is not a class, a `TypeError` exception is raised.

    In this version of the VM, isinstance is still not compliant with the Python one.
-   It is suggested to use isinstance to determine the hierarchy of instances and to use :func:`type` for primitive types.
+   It is suggested to use isinstance to determine the hierarchy of instances and to use `type` for primitive types.

 ### function `thread`
 ```python